 Honorable Mention: Match.com's "Match Made in Hell" campaign.

 Technically, this campaign wasn't created for Valentine's Day specifically.
 But, many of our marketers thought it had all the perfect elements of a great Valentine's Day campaign.

 In the commercial, directed by actor Ryan Reynolds, Satan sits in Hell using Match's app when he sees he's matched with a woman named 2020.
 When he meets up with her on Earth, he nervously says "Hi 2-0-2-0."
 She replies, "Please, call me 2020" — pronouncing it like the year.

 As the commercial continues, 2020's character appears to be the epitome of everything that happened in 2020.

-For example, which launched in December, shows Satan and 2020 causing mischief, stealing toilet paper from store shelves, having a picnic inn empty stadiums, and ultimately posing for a selfie in front of a dumpster fire.
+For example, the ad shows Satan and 2020 causing mischief, stealing toilet paper from store shelves, having a picnic in empty stadiums, and ultimately posing for a selfie in front of a dumpster fire.

 In this video, Satan explains how he found 2020 on Match:

 "I started by using the Match custom search filter.
 I filtered out joy, happiness, toilet paper, and reason," Satan says in the video below: